 I've seen the movie version, and for the most part I enjoy it.
 I think it drags on once it reaches the cabaret floor show portion, but everything up to that is pretty solid.
 Sarah took me along to see this last Thursday, and I wasn't quite sure what to expect.
 The performers were very entertaining, but I discovered that my biggest gripe was actually with the audience participation/call-and-response portion of the show.
 Some of the audience jokes were funny, but mostly they were just annoying (as if I needed another excuse to be irritated with theater people).
 All in all though, it was a fun experience and if nothing else it was a night out with Sarah so the show wasn't too bad.
 FINAL GRADE: C+

--John Carpenter's The Thing (1982) Written by Bill Lancaster Directed by John Carpenter
+Friday, October 26th-John Carpenter's The Thing (1982) Written by Bill Lancaster Directed by John Carpenter

 Stars Kurt Russell, Wilford Brimley, Keith David